Oriental Mindoro: Foundation

+Contemporary

 On November 15, 1994, a magnitude 7.1 earthquake struck the Verde Island Passage located north of Oriental Mindoro, killing 69 people in the province, with most casualties due to the tsunami caused by the earthquake.
 Within a year after the calamity, however, the provincial government under Governor Rodolfo G. Valencia was able to successfully rehabilitate the province in a brisk manner, and was thus conferred the Disaster Management Award by the National Disaster Coordinating Council in July 1995.

-Armed conflict

 The island currently sees an ongoing conflict between the Armed Forces of the Philippines and insurgents.
 On March 6, 2010, eleven soldiers were killed and seven were hurt in a gun battle with the New People's Army in Mansalay, Oriental Mindoro.

 Geography

 Oriental Mindoro covers a total area of 4,238.38 km2 occupying the eastern section of Mindoro island in Mimaropa region.
 The province is bordered by the Verde Island Passage to the north, by Marinduque, Maestre de Campo, Tablas Strait and the rest of Romblon to the east, by Semirara and the rest of Caluya Islands, Antique to the south, and by Occidental Mindoro to the west.

 The western portion of the province is mountainous or rugged, while the east has hills and flood plains.
 Mount Halcon, standing 2,582 m above sea level, is the 18th highest mountain in the country and is the province's and island's highest peak.
-Lake Naujan, the fifth largest lake in the country with an area of approximately 8,125 ha of open water, is located at the northeastern part of the island and the province.
+Lake Naujan, the fifth largest lake in the country with an area of approximately 8,125 ha of open water, is located in the northeastern part of the island and the province.